1j-bla1/student/navigation/about.md

 Here is what I did at those places

 - 🏫 Montessori School in Sugarland, Texas
-- 🏫 Kindergarten, Middle and High School in San Diego, California
+- 🏫 Kindergarten, Elementary, Middle, and High School in San Diego, California

-### Culture, Family, and Fun
+### Family, and Fun

 My family is very important to me and is a key part of my life.
 I also have many friends that help make school days better.

 - My mother told me that I was English, Czech, and Polish.
 - My family is a average size as I have my mom, my dad, and a younger brother in 6th grade.
-- Image of my family

 <comment>
 Picture of me and my family several years ago